boldbi/boldbi-docker/README.md

 ### Nginx configuration

-You can mount a host directory to Bold BI container for maintaining nginx configuration.
+You can mount a host directory to Bold BI container for maintaining Nginx configuration.
 You can also store SSL certificates in this directory and can configure nginx with them.

-Replace the `<host_path_for_nginx_config>` value with a directory path from your host machine in advanced docker run command.
+Replace the `<host_path_for_nginx_config>` value with a directory path from your host machine in the advanced docker run command.

 For example,<br/>
 Windows: `-v D:/boldbi/nginx:/etc/nginx/sites-available`<br/>
 Linux: `-v /home/boldbi/nginx:/etc/nginx/sites-available`

 Once the Bold BI container started to run, you can check the directory in your host machine.
 The `boldbi-nginx-config` file will be generated there.
-You can configure the nginx inside the container using this file.
+You can configure the Nginx inside the container using this file.

-### SSL configuration in nginx
+### SSL configuration in Nginx

 If you have an SSL certificate for your domain and need to configure the site with your SSL certificate, follow the below steps.